 This is an interesting yoga practice.
 It’s not about movement at all.
 Instead, you lie on your back and enter a meditative state.
 It makes more sense when you realize Yoga Nidra is also called Yogic Sleep.
 Its mission is to put your body in a complete state of rest.

-What type of yoga is easiest?
+What type of yoga is easiest for older adults?

 No, this isn’t a trick question, although there really is no answer.
 What may be challenging for you can be more simple for someone else.
 It’s all about experimenting with different types of yoga until you find one that works for your personal goals.